GitauHarrison/notes/flask_popover.md

 ## Web Forms

 Web forms are one of the most basic building blocks of web applications.
-They are used to collect data from the user and send it to the server.
+They are used to collect data from a user and send it to the server.
 We will begin by install the following package:

 ```python
 (venv) $ pip install flask-wtf